Soft Sourdough Rolls with Butter & Egg (and Video)

 • Active sourdough starter, instead of commercial yeast (get my homemade sourdough starter recipe here.)

 • Flour.
-I use all purpose in the pictures here… But I also love to use fresh ground Einkorn flour to make soft rolls with!
+I use all purpose in the pictures here… But I also love to use fresh ground Einkorn flour to make soft rolls with, or a mix of both!
 You just have to measure different with fresh ground.
 Use grams instead of cups to get the the amount!

 • Egg & Butter: These two ingredients are KEY to making this dough dreamy soft, with the finished rolls cloudy puffy… No crusty rolls here! 😉